apioo/fusio-apps-developer/README.md

 This is a sample Fusio consumer application which provides a basic account page to grant apps access to your account and to manage basic account data and app grants/credentials.
-Note this is only a sample normally you would embed this into your application.
-More informations about Fusio at http://fusio-project.org
+More information about Fusio at https://fusio-project.org

 ## Configuration